-PM warns Europe ‘on brink’ of war as Putin test fires hypersonic missiles – live
+Boris Johnson warns of ‘biggest war in Europe since 1945’ – follow live

 Car engulfed in flames following explosion at Donetsk gas station

-Boris Johnson said Europe is at “a very dangerous moment” and stands on “the brink” of war with Russia.
+Boris Johnson said that a war in Ukraine could be the “biggest in Europe since 1945”, in terms of size.

+In a BBC interview, the prime minister said that he wanted people to “understand the sheer cost in human life” that an invasion of Ukraine would bring

-The prime minister warned in a speech at the Munich security conference that the world was at “the eleventh hour” to avert a conflict and said any invasion would encourage other countries to resort to military aggression.
+Elsewhere, speaking at the Munich security conference, Mr Johnson warned that the world was at “the eleventh hour” to avert a conflict and said any invasion would encourage other countries to resort to military aggression.

 His comments come as Vladimir Putin oversaw strategic nuclear exercises involving launches of ballistic missiles, in an apparent “show of strength”.